 There is some seasonality in our businesses.
 The first quarter of each year typically contributes the highest portion of our annual revenue, mainly because it coincides with the Spring Festival holidays when Chinese people customarily travel from all over the country back to their hometowns.
 In addition, the Spring Festival holidays, the Qingming Festival holidays, the Labor Day holidays, the Dragon Boat Festival holidays, summer holidays and the National Day holidays in China are also high travel seasons.
 During these holidays, we usually operate additional passenger trains to meet the increased transportation demand.
-Notwithstanding the foregoing, the typical factors for seasonality in our business were overshadowed by the COVID-19 pandemic that occurred in 2020.
+Notwithstanding the foregoing, the typical factors for seasonality in our business were overshadowed by the COVID-19 pandemic that began at the end of 2019.